PaulHancock/MWA-fast-image-transients/README.md

 The pipeline is written for the Pawsey-Galaxy system which uses a SLURM job scheduler.

 ## Credits
-Please credit Paul Hancock and Gemma Anderson if you use this code, or incorporate it into your own workflow, as per the [licence](LICENCE).
+Please credit Paul Hancock, Gemma Anderson and Natasha Hurley-Walker if you use this code, or incorporate it into your own workflow, as per the [licence](LICENCE).
 Please acknowledge the use of this code by citing this repository, and until we have a publication accepted on this work, we request that we be added as